netdata/netdata/collectors/statsd.plugin/README.md

 ### Python

-It's really easy to instrument your python application with StatsD, for example using [jsocol/pystatsd](https://github.com/jsocol/pystatsd).
+Use [jsocol/pystatsd](https://github.com/jsocol/pystatsd) to quickly instrument a Python application with StatsD.

 ```python
 import statsd